ATD 1-LAW

 False

-The____________ Act(Cap.34) defines the liability of an occupier of premises for injury to persons or damage caused to goods and resulting from actions or omissions of the occupier in respect of the occupied property.
+The_________Act(Cap.34) defines the liability of an occupier of premises for injury to persons or damage caused to goods and resulting from actions or omissions of the occupier in respect of the occupied property.

 Occupiers liability

-TRUE OR FALSE :The maxim of ''volenti non-fit injuria ''will not apply when the act relied upon is done because of the psychological condition which the defendant’s breach of duty had induced.
+TRUE or FALSE: The maxim of ''volenti non-fit injuria ''will not apply when the act relied upon is done because of the psychological condition that the defendantā€™s breach of duty had induced.

 True